creationix/nstore/README.markdown

 Assuming the previous code was run, a file will now exist with the persistent data inside it.

-    // Insert a new document with key "creationix" users.get("creationix", function (err, doc, meta) {
+    // Load the document with the key "creationix" users.get("creationix", function (err, doc, meta) {
         if (err) { throw err; }
         // You now have the document